 Use this design element in your home to make a small room feel more spacious or to make large pieces seem lighter.
 For example, the Lola chair and Reese sofa (above) while relatively large, don’t look it thanks to their tapered legs.
 The space underneath tricks the eye.

 Mid-century design embraced clean lines, but not always straight ones.
 The organic, nature-inspired lines of the time were curvy and fluid, giving everything a certain softness.
 Even normally angular furniture, like tables, developed a softer side.
 The Saarinen table is a prime example the fluid lines often found in mid-century design.

-Mid-century designers had access to new materials, like plastic, molded plywood and fiberglass, that hadn’t been used before in furniture.
+Mid-century designers had access to new materials, like plastic, molded plywood and fiberglass.
 These new materials ushered in an era of experimentation and mixing.
 Iconic examples of this material-inspired style include Eames® chairs (above) and Nelson pendants.
 We’ve taken a page from this book, too, with pieces like our Pike chairs, Cooper bench and top + base tables.